-4.10 "Designated Non-Federal Representative" means a non-Federal representative designated by a Federal agency to conduct informal consultation or prepare a biological assessment (BA) by giving written notice to the Director of USFWS and/or the Director of NMFS of such designation.
+4.11 "Designated Non-Federal Representative" refers to a person designated by the Federal agency as its representative to conduct informal consultation and/or to prepare any biological assessment (BA).

-4.11 "Effective Date" means the date on which this Memorandum takes effect, described in Section 6.1.
+4.12 "Effective Date" means the date on which this Memorandum takes effect, described in Section 6.1.

-4.12 "ESA" means the Federal Endangered Species Act of 1973, as amended (16 U.S.C. §§ 1531-1544) and all rules, regulations, and guidelines promulgated pursuant to that Act.
+4.13 "ESA" means the Federal Endangered Species Act of 1973, as amended (16 U.S.C. §§ 1531-1544) and all rules, regulations, and guidelines promulgated pursuant to that Act.

-4.13 "Executive Sponsor" means a person of senior-level management in the execution of project management.
+4.14 "Executive Sponsor" means a person of senior-level management in the execution of project management.

-4.14 "Federally Listed Species" means the species that are listed as threatened or endangered species under the Federal ESA.
+4.15 "Federally Listed Species" means the species that are listed as threatened or endangered species under the Federal ESA.
 See 50 C.F.R. § 17.11.